Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/team-introduction.md

 ## What is a team in regards to tenants?

-Team overlay will let you group multiple tenants within one team and ease the administration of tenants that is managed by the same development team. it allows creation of a team grafana for observability.
-It also allows creating a ClusterSecretStore which facilitates the option to define a cluster-wide secret store which all tenants that are a member of the team can utilize.
-You can also configure Argo CD details, to configure login credentials and to create applicationsets and applications for Argo CD to manage.
+Team overlay will let you group multiple tenants within one team and ease the administration of tenants that is managed by the same development team.
 When team is created in openshift, a new namespace with the team name will be created, in this namespace all common secrets and service accounts will be created.

+The following features are delivered by team overlay:

+- **Observability Dasboards** with Grafana for all team tenants
+  - Datasources for Grafana can be configured in Git.
+- **Secret Management** for Tenants and GitOps repositories
+    - External secrets can be pulled into Tenants, managed by a ClusterSecretStore running in the team namespace.
+A ClusterSecretStore facilitates the option to define a cluster-wide secret store which all tenants that are a member of the team can utilize.
+- **GitOps credentials for ArgoCD in one place**.
+    - Credentials for source Git repositories for tenants can be configured in the team overlay through External Secrets or SealedSecrets.
+Every tenant that is a member of the team will have access to the same credentials.

 ## How to configure team